 All those who have worked with Mark appreciate his dedication, his enthusiasm, his remarkable sense of vision and his extraordinary capacity to share that vision with others.
 In addition to his skill and commitment, Mark enjoyed a sense of humour that helped boards make their way through long, demanding meetings.
 A phrase he used to describe the challenges of the Canadian Worker Co-operative Federation (“Huge mandate, tiny resources”) could often be applied more broadly to other branches of the co-operative movement.
 Thanks to Mark’s leadership, many co-operatives now have the same demanding mandates as before, but greater resources to call upon in pursuing them.

-For more information about Mark Goldblatt’s incredible contributions to Canada’s co-op movement, watch for the next edition of the CWCF newsletter.
+More information about Mark Goldblatt’s incredible contributions to Canada’s co-op movement are featured in this newsletter.

 This is the 2-minute video made to celebrate Mark’s receiving the OnCoop Lifetime Achievement Award: https://www.youtube.com/watch?v=P0kSi586tZo.